Delaunay/Gamekit/Docs/index.rst

 * Data Driven
    * Configure your ability in json
-   * Bootstrap Game wikis with data
+   * Bootstrap Game wikis with the raw data

 * Multiplayer Ready
    * Hosted